Lynzy Billing speaks to six Afghan women

 “The chairman of the ministry of urban development and the mayor announced that they want to recruit more women,” she says.
 Zahra agrees, though, that there is still a problem reaching women outside of the cities where security and safety is still a huge barrier.

 Security is still an issue for Zahra too.
 Despite her encouraging experience working in Kabul’s engineering sector, internal travel with her job is near impossible.
-“If [my company] want to send me away to another place like Nangarhar - where Taliban are active and where they are more conservative - I’d refuse to go,” she says.
+“If want to send me away to another place like Nangarhar - where Taliban are active and where they are more conservative - I’d refuse to go,” she says.
 “I won’t take such risks.”

 Despite the problems Zahra is optimistic, claiming that roles for women are growing in Afghan society.
 “I remember how hard it was for a woman to work in the police department, for example, and how it was frowned upon,” she says.
 “Nowadays women are working in all different sections in the government.
 It doesn’t stretch to all women yet, but it has started.”